ristep/vue-cv-01/README.md

 # vue-cv

 CV &amp; Resume created with Vue and JSON
-Resume and CV page build with Vue.js

 Vue is best javascript framework I’ve ever been learned.

 For that reason, I decided to make my CV framed in Vue.

 An online live demo is here.